longturn/freeciv21/docs/Contributing/style-guide.rst

       :doc:`See here for a list. <capitalized-terms>`

-      This is particularly useful with words that are used ambiguously in the game, such as "granary" which is both the amount of food a city needs before growing and an improvement in many rulesets, or "transport".
+      This is particularly useful with words that are used ambiguously in the game, such as "granary" which is both the amount of food a city needs before growing and an improvement in many rulesets.
+Another example is "transport" which covers both the movement of units on a ship and the particular unit type of :unit:`Transport`.

     When describing elements of the user interface, use the same capitalization as in the game and wrap the text inside markup elements with the :literal:`:guilabel:` or :literal:`:menuselection:` roles.
 They are